ga4gh/refget/docs/seqcol.md

 - **Seqcol API**: The set of endpoints defined in the *retrieval* and *comparison* components of the seqcol protocol.
 - **Seqcol digest**: A digest for a sequence collection, computed according to the seqcol algorithm.
 - **Seqcol protocol**: Collectively, the operations outlined in this document, which include: 1. encoding of sequence collections; 2.
 API describing retrieval and comparison ; and 3. specifications for ancillary recommended attributes.
 - **Sequence**: Seqcol uses refget sequences to identify actual sequences, so we generally use the term "sequence" in the same way.
 Refget sequences was designed for nucleotide sequences; however, other sequences could be provided via the same mechanism, *e.g.*, cDNA, CDS, mRNA or proteins.
 Essentially any ordered list of refget-sequences-valid characters qualifies.
-Sequence collections also goes further, since sequence collections may contain sequences of non-specified characters, which therefore have a length but no actual sequence content.
 - **Sequence digest** or **refget sequence digest**: A digest for a sequence, computed according to the refget sequence protocol.
 - **Sequence collection**: A representation of 1 or more sequences that is structured according to the sequence collection schema.
 - **Sequence collection attribute**: A property or feature of a sequence collection (*e.g.* names, lengths, sequences, or topologies).